Vote Season Protocol

 Members whose releases have been accepted as official entries, or members who made entries on behalf of others, as specified in the Entry List, are permitted to post a link or upload their entries.
 These entries may only be posted once in each of the approved FYC categories, as specified in the Entry List.
 If a release has been accepted in multiple categories as specified by the Entry List, posting the release once in each of the accepted categories is permitted.
 Duplicate posts of the same entry in a FYC category, entries posted in the wrong category (aka “miscategorized”) and promoting entries outside of the For Your Consideration groups are considered violations of these guidelines.
 Content will be removed, and members are subject to additional penalties should violations continue.

-GRAMMY-submitted product cannot be the topic of any Recording Academy voting member activity or promotion.
-Anyone who has submitted product for awards consideration during the then-current voting cycle will not be featured by the Recording Academy at voting member events, in social media, in recorded/streaming content, or in any other context where it may be perceived the Recording Academy is promoting an eligible product to voting members.
+GRAMMY-submitted product cannot be the topic of any Recording Academy voting member-facing activity, event, or communication, including membership emails.
+Anyone who has submitted product for awards consideration during the then-current voting cycle can be featured by the Recording Academy at voting member-facing events or activities, as long as their submitted product is not the focus of the content.

 Once your product has been submitted for Awards consideration, FYC product distribution at Recording Academy-hosted events is prohibited.
 Anyone who violates this will be asked to leave the event and is subject to additional penalties should violations continue.